 The Public Space Strategy is the vision and blueprint for the future of our public spaces in the City of Port Phillip.

-It is one of Council's core strategies and delivers on Strategic Direction 4 of the Council Plan 2017-2027 ‘We are growing and keeping our character.'
+It is one of Council's core strategies and delivers on the Liveable Strategic Direction of the Council Plan 2021-2031.
 It informs Council's ongoing planning and investment in public spaces.
 It also integrates with and supports the delivery of Council's vision and other core Council strategies that impact the public realm.

 In the strategy, public space is described as: